 Every strain of kratom has different effects.
 Euphoric effects and feelings of being high are primarily associated with red strains.
 They’re also more prevalent when users take larger doses of kratom.
 To date, no rigorous scientific studies have evaluated the psychoactive effects of kratom.
 There is, however, plenty of anecdotal evidence to back up kratom’s value as a recreational herb.

 Looking for pleasant but not overwhelming stimulation, sedation, euphoria, and general intoxication, but don’t want to risk using drugs?
 You can read on to find out everything you need to know about what to expect from a kratom high.

 Does Kratom Get You High?

-The majority of kratom users take the supplement to help manage problems such as chronic pain or anxiety.
+The majority of kratom users take the plant to help manage problems such as chronic discomfort or stress.
 Some former drug addicts also have kratom to thank for helping them through withdrawal symptoms.
-A minority of kratom users take the herbal supplement to get high, but it does have natural recreational appeal.
+A minority of kratom users take the herb to get high, but it does have natural recreational appeal.
 In other words: it gets you high.